geekodour/mogoz/content/posts/20221101132431-gc_essentials_udemy.md

 ### Ref.Count GC {#refcount-gc}

+-   This is the most naive garbage collection algorithm.
+This algorithm reduces the problem from determining whether or not an object is still needed to determining if an object still has any other objects referencing it.
+-   An object is said to be "garbage", or collectible if there are zero references pointing to it.
-It is a direct collector which is able to identify the garbage directly.
+-   It is a direct collector which is able to identify the garbage directly.
+-   **Circular references are a common cause of memory leaks.**
+-   IE6 and IE7 are known to have reference-counting garbage collectors, which have caused memory leaks with circular references. **No modern engine uses reference-counting for garbage collection anymore.**